 Organizational Recipients

 Organizational recipients include entities such as companies or institutions receiving bulk communications, goods, or services.
-For instance, a company receiving supplies or official correspondences.
+For instance, a company receiving supplies or official correspondence.
 They play crucial roles in operational continuity and are responsible for managing and processing received items effectively to maintain workflow and service delivery.

 Importance of Identifying the Right Recipient